ericmjl/bayesian-measurement-paper/paper.md

 ## Bayesian Z- and Z'-factors

 Z-factors are often used in HT assays to determine, given the data, whether a particular sample is a "hit" or not, where a "hit" is commonly defined as being above the "baseline", or "threshold".
 With the posterior distributions, we can now compute the full distribution of Z-factor values for each sample.
-As such, the original 3-class system can be extended to 5 classes (Figure @fig:z-factor)
+As such, the original 3-class system can be extended to 5 classes (Figure @fig:z-factor).
+The interpretation of these Z-value distributions

 ![Z-score classes.](./figures/z-factor.png){#fig:z-factor}